Green Card for Canadians Marrying a U.S. Citizen

 In order to be eligible for a green card based on marriage to a U.S. citizen, it is necessary for the couple to establish the legitimacy and genuineness of their marriage.
 This entails providing substantial evidence that the union is authentic, entered into in good faith, and not solely for the purpose of obtaining a green card.

-The authenticity of a relationship cannot be solely determined by its duration.
+The genuiness of a relationship is not necessarily determined by its duration.
 Even if a couple has been together for only a short period before getting married, it can still be considered a bona fide marriage.

-To demonstrate the bona fide nature of their marriage, the couple must furnish comprehensive documentation and evidence.
-However, there is no universally prescribed checklist of documents to substantiate a bona fide marriage, as each relationship is unique and the required documents may vary accordingly.
-This aspect holds significant importance in the case, emphasizing the need for an experienced immigration attorney who can proficiently prepare an application that fulfills all the necessary criteria.
+The couple must furnish comprehensive documentation and evidence to demonstrate the bona fide nature of the marriage.
+However, there is no universally prescribed checklist of documents since each relationship is unique and the required documents may vary accordingly.
+This aspect holds significant importance, emphasizing the need for an experienced immigration attorney who can thoroughly prepare an application that meets all the necessary criteria.

 Green Cards for LGBTQ and Same-Sex Marriages